 On Tuesday, the Court of Appeals, in a 4 to 3 majority, declined an attempt to legalize gay marriage.
 The majority did, however, underscore the legislature’s authority to choose to legalize same-sex marriage.

-The Court reversed Baltimore City Circuit Court Judge Brooke Murdock’s decision which found that the marriage statute, Family Law Article 2-201, which defined marriage as between a man and a woman was unconstitutional because it discriminated on the basis of gender, thereby violating the Equal Rights amendment.
+The Court reversed Baltimore City Circuit Court Judge Brooke Murdock’s decision which found that the marriage statute, Family Law Article 2-201, which defined marriage as between a man and a woman was unconstitutional because it discriminated based on gender, thereby violating the Equal Rights amendment.

-The court issued a total of four opinions totaling 244 pages.
+The court issued four opinions totaling 244 pages.
 I have to think this is a record.
-This reflects the angst of this court on this incredibly emotion issue.
-Obviously, this decision will likely set off a flurry of activity from activists on both sides of the issue.
+This reflects the angst of this court on this incredibly emotional issue.
+Obviously, this decision will probably set off a flurry of activity from activists on both sides of the issue.

-I’m not going to ramble on about my own views on this issue.
+I will not ramble on about my own views on this issue.
 But I will say this: I can understand the depth of emotion gays have on this issue, their fight to be in the mainstream of society.
 I understand people who think like Hillary Clinton (who is obviously very liberal) and believe that marriage is between a man and a woman.
 I appreciate both arguments.
 I just think it is a little odd to be so passionate about excluding someone or denying the rights of another person.
 They might believe gay marriage is wrong.
-But I can’t see how they can get so worked up over the idea of excluding someone.
+But I can’t see how they can get so worked up over excluding someone.
 From where does that passion come?